 One of the things I did was to investigate several virtue-based traditions (the Greek cardinal virtues, the traditional Christian virtues, the virtues of Bushido, Confucian virtues, the virtues of Scouting, the West Point virtues), the virtues favored by some particular philosophers (Aristotle, Cicero, Ben Franklin, Ayn Rand, Henry David Thoreau, Shannon Vallor, the Cynic philosophers, the developers of care ethics, William De Witt Hyde, Eliezer Yudkowsky), and the virtues identified as “character strengths” by psychologists operating in the positive psychology paradigm.
 This isn’t comprehensive by any means, but it was revealing.

-For one thing, there was a lot less consensus than I thought there would be about which virtues are the important ones.
+For one thing, there was a lot less consensus than I expected about which virtues are the important ones.
 This is somewhat complicated by problems of terminology.
 For example, what one philosopher will call self-control, another will call continence, another restraint, another discipline.
 Or, while Paul says that the greatest virtue is love, he defines “love” in such a way that it incorporates patience, kindness, mudita, modesty, humility, respect, good temper, forgiveness, righteousness, care, trust, hope, and perseverance.
 Or different cultures will partition virtue-space differently: sisu is only kind-of like perseverance; mudita is only kind-of like sympathy; nying je is only kind-of like compassion.
-This can be challenging for works in translation, where the translator has chosen the closest equivalent English word, but a close reading shows that the author meant something different from what we mean by that word.
+This can be challenging for works in translation, where the translator has chosen the closest equivalent English word, but a close reading reveals that the author meant something different from what we mean by that word.

 I tried to correct for things like these.
-I consolidated various terms for very-similar virtues together, and created a spreadsheet where I could note which virtue-clusters had been promoted in which systems or by which philosophers.
+I consolidated various terms for similar virtues together, and created a spreadsheet where I could note which virtue-clusters had been promoted in which systems or by which philosophers.
 But of the hundreds of virtues I found, only six of them were on more than half of the lists:

 - respect for others/thoughtfulness/consideration